 Planning a California road trip?

 In the past few years, I have driven from southern California to Vancouver, Canada and back several times.
-Some drives I take the Pacific Coast Highway, some drives I head inland a bit to get a bit of the Redwood Forest.
-I never take the Interstate 5 though.
-I’m a lover of scenery and to me the direct and time efficient I-5 is boring.
+Sometimes I drive along Pacific Coast Highway and other times I head inland a bit to get a bit of the Redwood Forest.
+The Interstate 5 is definitely not my choice for a California road trip.
+The scenery is my thing and the direct Interstate 5 is boring.
 While I haven’t done the whole road trip up the coast in one go, I do have my favourite California road trip stops.
-I’m sure the last road trip I did is not my last so, in time I will add new favourites to this list.

 *I haven’t included stops in LA and San Diego since that is where I have resided the past few years.
 I plan on doing a few posts about places to visit in these areas, so keep a watch for future posts.*